kjetiljd/startup_web_servers/scala/scalatra_for_dummies/README.txt

-This example is for players of Extreme Startup who can't get an HTTP server to run in their prefered development environment.
+This is an HTTP server.
 It shows how to do HTTP listening, regexp and testing in Scala.

 Getting started:
 1. cd to this directory